Today, 2 April 2019, I decided to start a post and try to find an answer to a question that interests many- What is the Mavic 2 Zoom?

 Here is another tip for the Micro SD memory card.
 Ask the salesperson or explore the description or the memory card corresponds to 4K filming.
 Don’t fall into the temptation to buy a 128GB cheap but inadequate speed card.
 I almost did it, but fortunately was a knowledgeable salesman and offered a 64GB micro SD card at about the same price.

-How much have I learned from flying experience?
+How much have I learned from the flying experience?

 You can view the numbers in the screenshot.
 Although there’s a mistake, I’ve never flown 209 meters high, maybe close to 100 meters has been.